digitalya-eusebiugagea/next-ts-starter/README.md

 With the plugins installed on your VSCode, ESLint and Prettier can automatically fix the code and show you the errors.
 Same goes for testing, you can install VSCode Jest extension to automatically run your tests and it also show the code coverage in context.

 Pro tips: if you need a project wide type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

+## Notes

+### Semantic release

+You have an example on how to set up commit lint in a CI/CD environment in the .circleci folder.
+For more info, please see <https://semantic-release.gitbook.io/semantic-release/usage/ci-configuration>.

+### Renovate

+It gives you automated dependency updates.
+Multi-platform and multi-language.

+Please check here the supported platforms <https://docs.renovatebot.com/modules/platform/>

 ## Git flow of all the incorporated tools